HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 If an attribute using the empty attribute syntax is to be followed by another attribute, then there must be ASCII whitespace separating the two.

-2) Unquoted attribute value syntax
+2) 无引号属性值语法/Unquoted attribute value syntax

 The attribute name, followed by zero or more ASCII whitespace, followed by a single U+003D EQUALS SIGN character, followed by zero or more ASCII whitespace, followed by the attribute value, which, in addition to the requirements given above for attribute values, must not contain any literal ASCII whitespace, any U+0022 QUOTATION MARK characters ("), U+0027 APOSTROPHE characters ('), U+003D EQUALS SIGN characters (=), U+003C LESS-THAN SIGN characters (<), U+003E GREATER-THAN SIGN characters (>), or U+0060 GRAVE ACCENT characters (`), and must not be the empty string.